Skip to main content

 gruntwork_context: ${{ toJson(steps.gruntwork_context.outputs) }}

-Support for extending Workflows
+Support for extending workflows

-Extending the GitHub Actions
+Extending GitHub Actions

 note